bvdlingen/solus-linux-scripts/minicom-on-solus.md

+warning:
-# warning: Minicom is no longer actively developed and maintained, that's why no package is available
+# Minicom is no longer actively developed and maintained
-## Solus development team recommends using screen or picocom
+that's why no package is available Solus development team recommends using screen or picocom

 ## minicom on Solus